Doug Burgum: 2020

 Burgum was reelected in 2020 with over 65% of the vote.

 Tenure

 During both terms, North Dakota maintained a robust fossil fuel industry.
 Burgum set a goal for North Dakota to become carbon-neutral by 2030, which he planned to accomplish through carbon capture and storage technology to capture and sequester carbon dioxide in the state's geological formations and by using carbon dioxide for enhanced oil recovery and via agricultural practices that sequester carbon in soil.
-The 2021 announcement of the goal sparked $25 billion in private sector investment, according to remarks he made at the annual meeting of the North Dakota petroleum council.
+At the annual meeting of the North Dakota petroleum council in 2021, Burgum claimed that announcement of the goal sparked $25 billion in private sector investment.